wgrahamb/codeBase/READ_ME.md

      this is the very first CPP six degree of freedom missile model I wrote.
 I am fond of it.
 So, it will live here forever.
 It is not very good code or modeling.
 It does however hit its target, and that doesn't happen on accident.
-     It also run very fast and is good for batch runs.
+     It also run very fast and is good for batch runs or multi process applications.
      Included are scripts to run the model.

      CPP_6DOF_SRAAM_V2 - See main for to do list.